ukmadlz/docs/docs/cli/docker.md

 ## Caching

 Due to the way `cloudquery` is [architected](../developers/architecture) it downloads all the components to interact with providers and policies.
 This means that with a docker container it runs the download step each state as the local cache is lost between executions.
-To avoid this we recommend mounting a volume to cache the data and configuring `cloudquery` to use this via the `--plugin-dir` and `--policy-dir` optional flags.
+To avoid this we recommend mounting a volume to cache the data and configuring `cloudquery` to use this via the `--data-dir` optional flag.
 An example of this would be:

 ```docker
 docker run \